Goblins: Antisocial, Grotesque And Very Ugly Fairy Creatures In Ancient Beliefs

 A model of Goblin from the Harry Potter series.
 Credit: Wikipedia, CC BY 2.0

-Goblins have been featured in literature, several fantasy movies, and portrayed as small, greedy and cunning creatures that run Gringotts Bank in Diagon Alley, in the famous Harry Potter series written by J.K.
-Rowling.
+In the famous Harry Potter series by J.K.
+Rowling, goblins have been featured in literature and several fantasy movies and portrayed as small, greedy, and cunning creatures that run Gringotts Bank in Diagon Alley.

-The goblin's literary relative is hopgoblin, a creature whose character is slightly more pleasant.
-A popular hopgoblin is Puck, also known as Robin Goodfellow.
-The idea of hopgoblins is associated with the advent of Christianity and the need to separate the evil from the good.
-While the hopgoblins are perceived positively, the goblins are blamed for everything bad.
+The goblin's literary relative is the hobgoblin, a creature whose character is slightly more pleasant.
+A popular hobgoblin is Puck, also known as Robin Goodfellow.
+The idea of hobgoblins is associated with the advent of Christianity.
+It was necessary to separate the evil from good.
+While the hobgoblins are perceived positively, the goblins are blamed for everything wrong.

-Goblins gave rise to the image of gremlins that appeared much later in modern folklore.
+Goblins gave rise to the image of gremlins that later appeared in modern folklore.

 In some regions of Borneo, people consider these creatures are the souls of the dead.
 The Dyaks tribe of Borneo believes their forests are full of hostile goblins that are evil spirits.
-These dangerous shapeshifters lurk in deep, dark forests, ready to assume weird shapes whenever they want.
+These dangerous shapeshifters lurk in deep, dark woods, ready to assume weird shapes whenever possible.

-Ancient beliefs of the Dyaks have survived until today and they warn about walking the forest alone.
-The goblins can steal a person’s soul and leave him or her unaware of the loss.
+Ancient beliefs of the Dyaks have survived until today, and they warn about walking the forest alone.
+The goblins can steal a person's soul and leave them unaware of the loss.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer